dougeby/IntuneDocs/intune/software-updates-ios.md

 1. On the **Software updates** blade, choose **iOS Update Policies**.
 2. Select the iOS update policy that you want to update.
 3. Select **Properties** and update the restricted days information.

+## Monitor iOS devices with older iOS versions
+The **Out-of-date iOS Devices** report is available from the **Software updates** workspace.
+In the report, you can view a list of supervised iOS devices that were targeted by an iOS update policy and have available updates.
+For each device, you can view a status for why the device has not been automatically updated.
+1. On the **Software updates** blade, choose **iOS Update Policies**.
+2.